Ask a few people what they know about banks, and this is what they’ll say:

 “When it comes to buying clothing, 59 percent of Americans say they consider sustainability… But, just two in 10 Americans take into account their bank’s stance on sustainability.”

 When it comes to buying clothing, 59 percent of Americans say they consider sustainability… But, just two in 10 Americans take into account their bank’s stance on sustainability.
 Depositing your money in sustainable banks should only help accelerate the transition to a sustainable future.
 Where you put your money matters.
-It’s not going to sit in a safe; it’s going to go out and finance good things or troubling things.
-Like the socks you spend your money on, the bank you choose can help the planet or hurt it.
+It’s not going to sit in a safe; it could go out and finance good things for our future.
+Like the socks you spend your money on, the bank you choose can help the planet.
 Only, your bank can have a much bigger impact on our world.

 With more than 4,000 banks in the United States, we certainly don’t lack choices.
 If you’re going to look for a climate-friendly bank, here are a few questions to ask: